balderdashy/sails/lib/hooks/grunt/README.md

 ## Implicit Defaults

-This hook sets the following implicit defaults configuration on `sails.config`:
+This hook sets the following implicit default configuration on `sails.config`:

 _N/A_